juandanieto/colombia-rag-chatbot/README.md

 ## Notes

-- The first run downloads the model weights (a few GB), which can take a couple of minutes.
 - A multilingual embedding model is used so that questions in Portuguese and Spanish match an English corpus.
 The `all-MiniLM-L6-v2` model can be used instead by changing `EMB_MODEL`, at the cost of weaker cross-lingual retrieval.